mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/hive-metastore/1.0.0-3.0.0/supported-databases/index.md

  - Percona-MySQL

 ### Install the {{ model.techShortName }} with Derby
-By default, {{ model.techName }} configuration is set to the default embedded Derby database for development usage.
+By default, the {{ model.techName }} configuration is set to the default embedded Derby database for development usage.
 However, it is not intended for use beyond simple testing.

 ```
 dcos package install {{ model.packageName }}